WVUHPC/Modern-Fortran/_episodes/11-Best-Practices.md

 Conditions for operations with arrays are:

-  * The left and right side of an assignment must me conformable.
+  * The left and right sides of an assignment must be conformable.
      That means that the same number of elements are involved and they match in dimension

-  * Operations with strides are valid if the are also conformable.
+  * Operations with strides are valid if they are also conformable.

 Example (``example_20.f90``):